freesurfer-rge/slothpu16/pcbs/ReadMe.md

 The modules connect to the backplane (and backplane units connect to each other) with a common bus made from two 2x20 pin headers.
 With the exception of the Pi Backplane Connector, each of these modules consists of a *carrier* board, which accepts daughter boards via 44-contact edge connectors.
 For testing the daughter boards, *connector* PCBs are provided, which allow each to be tested via the [tester board from the original SlothPU](https://github.com/freesurfer-rge/slothpu/tree/main/pcbs/Tester).
+While these connector boards also have twin 2x20 pin headers, these **do not** correspond to the Common Bus, and can **only** be used with the Tester board.
 The carrier boards which constitute an entire functional module can also be tested in isolation by use of the Pi Backplane connector.

 ## The Common Bus